TheSCBedrock/Poggers-Shaders-For-MCPE/README.md

 -Realistic Sun And Moon
 -Block Shadow
 -Side Block Shadow
-# Added Features On V1.9.0 Beta 2
 -The Night Sky Is More Beautiful
 -Shining star
+# Added Features On V2.0.0 Beta 3
+-Fog Color Is Blue
 # Note
 if you want to showcase my shader please credit me.